 The cannabis space is one of the fastest-growing industries in the country, and nationwide legalization is just around the corner.
 As with any other consumer-facing marketplace, cannabis operators will need to commit to best practices specifically designed to both ensure product safety while simultaneously creating efficient and effective operations.
-Costly recalls, testing mishaps, and compliance challenges are just a few of the issues that have plagued this nascent industry from the start, leading to decreased profits and deflated consumer confidence.
+Costly recalls, testing mishaps, and compliance challenges are just a few of the issues that have plagued this nascent industry from the start, leading to decreased profits and deflated consumer confidence without cannabis standards.

 Enter FOCUS, the first independent, third-party organization dedicated to developing and implementing cannabis-specific standards in the United States.
 Short for the Foundation of Cannabis Unified Standards, FOCUS aims to “protect public health, consumer safety, and safeguard the environment by promoting integrity in the cannabis industry.”
 With over two dozen areas of the supply chain featured — from sanitation to professionalism — FOCUS exists to help set the nascent cannabis industry up for success on the national stage.